momomo/momomo.com.platform.Nanotime/README.md

 nanos  1  : 161661301453 7003893
 ```

 This would show an error size of `2401ns` and `3893ns`.
-Yet what we can see is that we are both before and after and that the cost of calling `Nano.time()` from the preceeding `System.currentTimeMillis()` is a bit too large for us to make any real determination, but when we look at `all three`, we can see we are in the money.
+Yet what we can see is that we are both before and after and that the cost of calling `Nano.time()` from the preceeding `System.currentTimeMillis()` is a bit too large for us to make any real determination, but when we look at `all three`, we can see that ***we are in the money***.

 But the diff between the calls are `~3000ns` at times.
 And sometimes much much more!